Huqicheng/zheap/src/backend/access/zheap/README.md

 limited to 2 billion because of the way that snapshots work.
-Moreover, the oldest XID that still has undo must have an XID age less than 2 billion: among other problems, this is currently the limit for how long commit status data can be retained, and it would be bad if we had undo data but didn’t know whether or not to apply the undo actions.
+Moreover, the oldest XID that still has undo must have an XID age less than 2 billion: among other problems, this is currently the limit for how long commit status data can be retained, and it would be bad if we had undo data but didnâ€™t know whether or not to apply the undo actions.
 Currently, this limitation is enforced by piggybacking on the existing wraparound machinery.